Graphs

 random_framework(dim=2, rand_range=None)[source]

-Return framework with random realization.
+Return a framework with random realization.

 This method calls Framework.Random().